Leadership is not easy! Ta-da…the secret is out!

 Theseus is remembered in Greek mythology as the slayer of the Minotaur.
 For years, the Athenians had been sending sacrifices to be given to the Minotaur, a half-man, half-bull beast who inhabited the labyrinth of Knossos.
 One year, Theseus braved the labyrinth, and killed the Minotaur.
 The ship in which he returned was long preserved.
 As parts of the ship needed repair, it was rebuilt plank by plank.

-“If Theseus sails his ship from port A to port B and has every piece of the ship replaced en route is it the same ship?”
+Rocky asked the following question…”If Theseus sails his ship from port A to port B and every piece of the ship had been replaced by an identical piece, is it the same ship?”.

 Well, the classroom lit up and the healthy debate began.
 Is it the same ship?
 Yes?
 No?
 Maybe so?
 Why?
-Professor Jacobsen played the role of traffic cop in the middle of a jammed roundabout as the back and forth picked up energy!
+Why not?
+How does one define “same”?

 “Lads, listen up.
 Can I have your attention?
 So, we are going to set sail and before we hit land, I want us to replace every piece of the ship.
-The journey is perilous but I think we can do it!
+The journey is perilous and we could sink and die a brutal death but I think we can do it!
 Are you with me?
 Yes or no?”

 Wow, what type of pregame speech did he have in his treasure chest to convince his crew to sign on for this adventure?
 How prepared would he have to be when asked the inevitable what, when, where, who, why and how questions?